PROGRAMS & SERVICES

 This long-term program utilizes state and federal agencies, Metropolitan Council Environmental Services, state universities, and local partners to collect data on water quality and flow to calculate pollutant loads.

-Koochiching SWCD began monitoring for this program in 2012 with 4 sites between the Little Fork River and Big Fork River and has now expanded to 6 sites which now includes the Rat Root River.
+Koochiching SWCD began monitoring for this program in 2012, collecting data at 4 sites between the Little Fork River and Big Fork River.
+Data collection efforts later expanded to 6 sites, including the Rat Root River.
 In 2018, this program will be expanded to 9 sites.